 Top: This very attractive 2-story Cottage style home with Foursquare features – gable instead of hip roof notwithstanding – is quite a sight in any neighborhood.
 The house covers 3,821 sq. ft. of finished space and 1,846 sq. ft. of unfinished space.
 Center: The first floor plan shows the basic layout of 4 rooms, 2 on each side (with the mud room, half bath, and pantry comprising a "utility room" or area).
 Bottom: The second floor plan of the luxurious Cottage style home shows all the bedrooms, including a huge master bedroom suite with master bathroom, walk-in closet, and private balcony (Plan #187-1142).

 1. A large foyer leads to the stairs to the second level.
 Similar to the modern day foyer, the space can hold coats, shoes, and even furniture.

 A welcoming feature of the Cottage home above is a beautiful foyer that is spacious enough to include a planter, built-in cabinet, settee, and a nook for shoes and purses.
 On the right is a glimpse of the dining area, and on the left (shown in the First Floor plan above) are the stairs that lead to the second floor.
-The home has four bedrooms, 2.5 baths is part that 4 bed, 2.5 baths, two floors.
+The home has four bedrooms, 2.5 baths are part that 4 beds, 2.5 baths, and two floors.
 (Plan #187-1142)